-Ninefold is a Sydney-based theatre ensemble and PACT's resident company for 2018-19.
+Ninefold is a Sydney-based theatre ensemble.
 Founded by Shy Magsalin in 2012, Ninefold aims to investigate highly rigorous ensemble performance-making and create a sustainable culture for artists who want to explore the possibility of ongoing ensemble work.

-Ninefold have a creative exchange partnership with Stanton Library in North Sydney to activate the Don Bank Museum with unique contemporary performances.
+Ninefold was one of PACT's resident companies from 2018-19.
+The ensemble also engaged with a creative exchange partnership with Stanton Library in North Sydney to activate the Don Bank Museum with unique contemporary performances.
 Our artists teach the Suzuki Method of Actor Training at universities across Sydney and provide ongoing training opportunities for emerging and established artists.

 Our company manifesto can be viewed here.

 Shy Magsalin is a director and actor.
 She is head of the ensemble Ninefold in Sydney and works and trains regularly with the Suzuki Company of Toga (SCOT) in Japan.
 Shy graduated from UWS with a Bachelor of Performance (Theatremaking) before continuing to study the Suzuki Method of Actor Training with Zen Zen Zo (Brisbane), OzFrank Theatre (Brisbane), SITI Company in New York (2007, 2009) and, SCOT in Japan (2008, 2012-current).
 She has directed and performed locally, interstate and internationally.